Team4239/LearningTools/README.md

 1. Download FRC Game Tools from [National Instruments](https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html).
 2. Run the installer and follow the instructions to complete the installation.
-3. After installation, you should have the FRC Driver Station installed on your computer.
+3. After installation, you should have the FRC Driver Station and a few other software tools installed on your computer.

 ---